 Tips for Selling a Rural Property

-Know your product.
-The strategy for selling a rural property will differ from that of a small metro home.
+Your strategy for selling a rural property will differ from that of a city address

-Selling a property in the countryside can be a lot like selling a dream.
-The very thing that makes a rural property so attractive is what can make selling the property more challenging.
-So, where do we start?
+Selling a rural property in the countryside can be a lot like selling a dream.
+The very thing that makes a rural property so attractive and charming is what can make selling the property more challenging.

-It can take time and effort to ensure that your considerably-sized property is adequately prepared for sale.
-Start with all those chores you’ve been putting off for ages.
-Groom your gardens to be well-maintained and healthy.
-If that tired entrance-way needs a spruce-up, now is the time to deliver.
-Finally, tidy the inside of your home so potential buyers feel at ease and can envision their lives in the home during Open for Inspections.
+Groom your gardens so they look well-maintained and healthy.
+If that tired entrance-way needs a spruce-up, now is the time to do it.
+Finally, tidy and declutter the inside of your home so potential buyers can envision moving in during Open for Inspections.

-With your property in tip-top shape and ready for sale, it’s time to plan a marketing campaign for how to effectively advertise your property.
-Don’t be scared by the words ‘marketing campaign’, all we mean is you’ll need to figure out the best ways to capture buyers’ attention.
+With your property in great shape and ready for sale, it’s time to plan a marketing campaign to effectively advertise your property.
+A marketing campaign does not have to be a lengthy or costly exercise, but simply refers to the process of figuring out the best ways to capture buyers’ attention.

-A rural property’s marketing campaign will include different elements than that of a metro property.
-If you decide to sell your property privately with us at buyMyplace, you will have the freedom of tailoring a marketing campaign to suit your needs.
+A rural property’s marketing campaign will include different elements from that of a city property, and at buymyplace we can help you tailor a marketing campaign to suit your needs.

-Throughout our decade of working in real estate, we’ve become familiar with what elements work best for rural properties.
-We advise you consider the following elements before selecting your campaign.
+In our many years of working in real estate, we’ve become familiar with what features work best for rural properties, and we advise you consider the following elements before selecting your campaign.

 Ensure that all of your unique property features are included in your property description, as this is how interested buyers will search for and find you.
 Be sure to include those visual or structural aspects that make your property unique.
-These might include pools, barns, or private access to natural landscapes like outdoor playgrounds, rivers, forests or national parks – these will be your key selling points and help you capture your property marketing audience.
+These might include pools, barns, dams or private access to natural landscapes like outdoor playgrounds, rivers, forests or national parks.
+These will be your key selling points and help you capture your property marketing audience.

-Rural properties generally will not receive as much foot traffic as metro properties, which means your property’s online listing is crucial to being noticed by potential buyers.
+Rural properties generally will not receive as much foot traffic as city properties, which means your property’s online listing is crucial to being noticed by potential buyers.
 Professional photography is the first step in communicating your property’s value and to keeping your listing noticeable in online search results, so be sure to consider including this in your campaign.
 We also recommend you engage our professional copywriter to complete your property description, as this will help you be noticed by the right audience who are looking for a rural property for sale, just like yours.

 Major real estate websites like Realestate.com.au and Domain have created a hierarchy of online property listing categories, which have been designed to deliver various degrees of online advertising exposure.

 A Standard Listing is the default listing you will receive when advertising your property on these websites.
-This isn’t always a bad thing, so long as the competition in your area is minimal.
-However, if your property is in a suburb of fierce competition or one that is scarcely searched for, you’ll want to consider the Upgrade Listing options available to you.
-Our friendly team would be more than happy to discuss any questions you have about Upgrade Listings.
+This isn’t always a bad option, as long as the competition in your area is minimal.
+However, if your property is in a suburb where competition is fierce or one that attracts few genuine buyers,, you’ll want to consider the Upgrade Listing options in order to be noticed.
+Our team would be more than happy to discuss any questions you have about Upgrade Listings.